Prasannapro/htmlproject/README.md

 # Portfolio project

-This website is done using html,css,javascript and tailwind CSS
+This website is done using
+* Html
+* CSS
+* Javascript
+* Tailwind CSS